raygun101/MarkupKit/README.md

         <UILabel weight="0.5" text="World"/>
     </LMColumnView>

-Again, since weights are relative, the following markup will produce identical results:
+Again, since weights are relative, the following markup will produce equally sized labels:

     <LMColumnView>
         <UILabel weight="1" text="Hello"/>
         <UILabel weight="1" text="World"/>
     </LMColumnView>

-Here, the first label will be given 1/6 of the available space, the second 1/3, and the third 1/2:
+In this example, the first label will be given one-sixth of the available space, the second one-third, and the third one-half:

     <LMColumnView>
         <UILabel weight="1" text="One"/>